 Buffalo lies on the route of the Bozeman Trail, which cut through the hunting grounds of Sioux, Cheyenne, and Arapaho tribes.
 Forts were built to protect travelers from the resentful hostile tribes, like Fort Phil Kearny, who sustained massacres of Fetterman Massacre and the Wagon Box Fight.

 Outside of Buffalo 18 miles northwest, is the UCross 20,000-acre Ranch and Foundation established in 1981.
-The mission of the UCross Foundation is to “foster the creative spirit of deeply committed artists by providing uninterrupted time, studio space, living accommodations and experience the majestic High Plans while serving as a good stewart”.
+The mission of the UCross Foundation is to “foster the creative spirit of deeply committed artists by providing uninterrupted time, studio space, living accommodations and experience the majestic High Plans while serving as a good Stewart”.
 Artists of all disciplines, writers, composers, visual and performing artists can apply for residency from 1 week to a month and stay for free while studying their creative art.
 Artists come from all over the world and the list is impressive who have won Golden Globe, Tony Awards, Pulitzer Prizes and National Book Awards are impressive.

 One of these artists was Craig Johnson from Buffalo a writer who went on to have his books developed into a Netflix TV series “Longmire” (check out the link below for the complete paperback series).
 I was able to get a signed copy from one of the shops in town Every summer “Longmire Days” happen in Buffalo during the summer.

 The history of how the UCross Ranch came to be established is amazing.
-In 1878 towards the close of the Indian wars, four ranches which were previously on Indian hunting grounds were incorporated by four partners.
+In 1878 towards the close of the Indian wars, four ranches that were previously on Indian hunting grounds were incorporated by four partners.
 Big Red, Big Corrals and Powder River ran approximately 16,500 cattle on this land.
 Big Red became the headquarters of the ranches, a post office was operated in the late 1890s and it was on the stagecoach route to Buffalo and Clearmont.